MACS-33002/macs-33002-2024s-Mendyhao/README.md

 1) Stacking Model.

-This project asks the following questions:
+**This project asks the following questions**:

-1) What factors indicate a customer churning or not?
+**1) What factors indicate a customer churning or not?**

-ANSWER:
+_ANSWER:_

-Based on the three supervised models explored, the most important factors are age, geography, whether the customer is an active member, and the number of products they hold.
+_Based on the three supervised models explored, the most important factors are age, geography, whether the customer is an active member, and the number of products they hold._

-2) Can banks detect who are more likely to churn and take measures to those customers?
+**2) Can banks detect who are more likely to churn and take measures to those customers?**

-ANSWER:
+_ANSWER:_

-Generally, yes!
-The model's strong AUC score of nearly 89% and a recall of 80% for the churn class indicate that banks can effectively identify and take measures for 80% of actual churn cases.
+_Generally, yes!
+The model's strong AUC score of nearly 89% and a recall of 80% for the churn class indicate that banks can effectively identify and take measures for 80% of actual churn cases._